kuilef/IR-Py-Thermal/README.md

     left  button - add Region Of Interest (ROI) right button - add user temperature annotation
 ```
+While the program is running you can use these controls in the camera view to control how it looks and behaves.

-Alternatively you can specify the video device directly with `-d` to skip the search routine.
+You can specify the video device directly with `-d` to the startup command to skip the search routine.

 Also for T2S+ V2 users (and potentially for others, where the camera sends raw data and doesn't do onboard processing resulting in the image looking like a pixelated mess) you can specify the `-r` option to tell the program to treat the camera stream as raw sensor data.
 This will perform a few calibration routines and present you with a usable image doing the sensor processing in python.
 There is also the `-o` parameter which adds an offset to the entire frames temperature values.
 This is useful for calibrating the camera since the raw mode sometimes ends up with a constant offset to the image, but this is specific to the camera and thus can be found once and then used for subsequent runs.